What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 With cutting-edge features like these, the energy efficiency rating of a property is unlikely to be an issue, avoiding the unwelcome stress of having to make further investments in the future.

 However, for landlords with existing properties, adding features like these can be quite expensive.
-Although more advanced energy-saving systems like those mentioned above could well become a requirement in the future, there are some more affordable options that should still enable older properties to improve energy efficiency.
+Although more advanced energy-saving systems like those mentioned above could well become a requirement in the future, there are some more affordable options that should still enable older properties to satisfy the new EPC regulations for landlords in 2025 or 2028.

 Simple Energy Efficiency Improvements